troyraen/BAO/testing.md

 - [x] Total \# NaN values in each theta bin ('stat_#' column)
     - there are 75 theta bins, all those not shown have 0 NaNs
+    - all NaNs are in the 15 smallest theta bins => should try starting bins at larger theta and making each bin larger.
     <img src="plots/test/stat_Nans_per_thetabin.png" alt="stat_Nans_per_thetabin" width="800"/>

 - [x] Average \# NaN values in each redshift bin